kyamagu/mexopencv/README.markdown

 If there is such a class inside `test/unit_tests/`, typing 'make test' would invoke all test cases and show your result.
-Use test/ directory to place any resouce file necessary for testing.
+Use test/ directory to place any resource file necessary for testing.
 An example of testing class is shown below:

     classdef TestMyFunc
         methods (Static)